anpaza/kicad-libs/io_scene_kicad/README.txt

       procedural texturing in KiCad anyways :) The addon will export the following material settings: Diffuse color, Emissive color, Specular color, Ambient intensity, Specular intensity.

+    * Adjust your material colors to look good in KiCad, not Blender :).
+For some reason, the colors are quite different when viewing in Blender and with a VRML2 viewer or KiCad.

     * Use the scale "1 blender unit" = 1mm.
 This is the default in the export plugin, which sets a default scale of 1/2.54 = 0.3937